 Proceed through the steps of the installation process.
 Use the default settings offered

 by the installer.
 This should automatically make the plug-in available to Resolve.

-- Start Resolve and in the OpenFX panel of the Color page of Resolve go to Library > Neat Video > Reduce Noise v4.
+- Start Resolve, go to the Color tab, then to the OpenFX panel and then to Library > Neat Video > Reduce Noise v4.